People question most of all his courage.

 Falstaff was a giant dog and so a warning had to be given to every person that saw the plays.
 Whenever people saw Falstaff in the plays they liked him and they would often want to play with him afterwards.
 So it was very important to warn them beforehand of this aspect of his overly affectionate nature.
 If they pet him too much he might get too affectionate and be all over them with more affection of the kind they would never want.

 It's pretty obvious that it could end up with someone getting injured.
 Of special concern were small children so the warning was not a joke, it was a necessity.
 I couldn't get him to stop trying either if there was a bitch in heat nearby.
 By the way Falstaff was nearly four feet tall at the shoulder and he never weighed much less than 250 pounds and it was all solid muscle.

 He was a pure bred battle dog.
 Actually there were many dogs even bigger than Falstaff.

 Like this giant in a 15th century painting.
 This was not an exaggeration of the size of the dogs that were raised.
 As you can see there are normal size dogs in this picture so you know that the painter was a typical painter of realism and not a person who exaggerated characters in his paintings like some later painters did.

 These war dogs did most of the actual fighting in the 1300-1400's though you have not been told this as it detracts from the fantasy of the all powerful knight.
 These dogs were often responsible for up to two thirds of the actual kills in battles.
-One of them could bring down a horse by himself.
+One of them could bring down a horse by himself simply by locking on to it's neck.
+If the dog did not bring the horse to the ground he would choke it to death.
 They were also famous for leaping high and knocking knights right off their horses leaving them helplessly flat on the ground weighed down by their heavy armor.
 So much for the myth of the all powerful knight.